Herbs to Use Right Away if You Feel a Cold or Flu Coming On (And How to Make Elderberry Oxymel & Other Remedies)

 I remember gathering elderberries with my family every Labor Day weekend as the school year began.
 We made jam and jelly with it!
 We still love gathering the berries and making jams, but there is so much more to elder than jam!

-Do you know where I first learned about the powers of elderberry?
+Do you know where I first learned about the medicinal powers of elderberry?
 From Rosemary Gladstar in a course I took many many years ago, and before that, from her book, Medicinal Herbs: A Beginner's Guide.
 This is a fabulous resource every family should have, and it comes highly recommended not only by me but by many exceptional herbalists!

 These are two extremely useful parts of the Elder Tree--or bush, in many cases (Sambucus nigra).
 These are the berries and the flowers.
 You can use either to help boost your immune system.
 In fact, Mr. V. and I use Elder Flower tincture when we feel something coming on.
-However, the beautiful, purple and very tasty Elderberry is the focus of this post.
+However, the beautiful, purple (or blue) and very tasty Elderberry is the focus of this post.
 Elderberry has some amazing immune boosting benefits!

 But first, why does Elderberry (and Elder Flower to a lesser extent) work to support your immune health?
 How does it help your body fight off a cold or flu?